 Other related work.
-Various authors, such as Wang [10] and Li [7], have looked at accounting in a cloud environment and examined some of the same issues mentioned in this paper.
+Various authors, such as Wang et al. [9] and Li et al. [7], have also looked at accounting in a cloud environment.
 Wang proposes using metrics such as cost in addition to more traditional metrics such as throughput.
-Both identify issues of unfairness and unpredictability in pricing.
-For example, they both cite real examples of cost varying significantly from run to run of the same workload.
+Both cite real examples of cost varying significantly from run to run of the same workload.
 We focus on one cause of run-to-run variance, and suggest a request scheduler that reduces it.
-Also, Wang demonstrates that users "comparison shop" among vendors for the best price, and Li demonstrates that cost and performance for the same task can be significantly different across different cloud vendors.
-Together, these introduce competitive market forces like the ones we mentioned earlier.
+Wang demonstrates that users "comparison shop" among vendors, and Li shows that cost and performance for the same task can differ significantly across different cloud vendors.